 - A Mortgage Exit Administration Fee (MEAF) applies when you repay your mortgage.
 Please see our Tariff of charges leaflet and your European Standardised Information Sheet (ESIS) for details.

-- House purchases must complete within three months of the date of the formal mortgage offer.
+- House purchases must complete within six months of the date of the formal mortgage offer.

 - Further advances must complete within three months of the date of the further advance offer.

-- Where existing borrowers transferring their mortgage are not in an early repayment charge period, the transfer must take place with two weeks of the mortgage offer.
+- Where existing borrowers transferring their mortgage are not in an early repayment charge period, the transfer must take place within four months of the mortgage offer.